FabrizioMusacchio/MotilA/README.md

 | `projection_layers_default` | integer   | define the number of z-layers to project for motility analysis. |
 | `projection_center_default` | integer   | define the center slice of the projection |

-In case of image volumes densely packed with microglia, we recommend to subdivided the volume into several subvolumes with different projection centers.
+In case of image volumes densely packed with microglia, we recommend to subdivide the volume into several subvolumes with different projection centers.
 This will help to avoid overlapping microglia in the projection and thus ensure a more accurate capturing of the microglial processes' motility.

 Avoid including blood vessels in the projection center.
 Blood vessels can lead to false-positive motility results, as the pipeline cannot distinguish between microglial processes and blood vessels.